Walking Tour Essex Estuaries – The Age of Sail from Dovercourt to Harwich

 We’ll take in views across the estuary to the container port at Felixstowe, while the town of Harwich has fine Georgian architecture and good pubs to explore after the walk.

-The walk is about two miles and finishes at Harwich Pier, a short walk from Harwich Town Station.
+The walk is about two miles and finishes at Harwich Pier (or a great pub), a short walk from Harwich Town Station.